 The Level 2 Bakery Apprenticeship Standard equips bakery apprentices with the skills needed to become an all-round baker – whether that’s in

-Whichever business environment the bakery apprentice works in, they will need a core set of skills, knowledge and behaviours
+Whichever business environment the bakery apprentice works in though, they will need a core set of skills, knowledge and behaviours.

 Developed by employers from all sectors of the bakery industry, the bakery standard apprenticeship is focused on employability.
-As well as on the job training the apprentice will spend some of their time studying for an accredited Bakery Diploma.
+Although not a requirement of the standard apprentice bakers may support their bakery apprenticeship by studying for an accredited Bakery Diploma, such as the FDQ Level 2 Diploma in Bakery.
 The diploma covers all the requirements of the bakery standard, but also allows the bakery apprentice to learn specialist bakery skills, such as cake decorating.

 To see what is included in the bakery apprenticeship, including the bakery end-point assessment